cellgeni/docs/docs/source/jupyterhub.rst

 .. note:: **"irods iinit" also asked for iRODS password?** Go to the farm and type: ``head -1 ~/.irods/irods_password``, the output is your password.

-.. warning:: These instructions asume you already have an iRODS account setup on the farm, if you don't please contact ServiceDesk.
+.. warning:: These instructions assume you already have an iRODS account setup on the farm, if you don't please contact ServiceDesk.

 Running containers
 ------------------